 Minced garlic in a tub is amazing because it saves so much time, and it stays fresh in the fridge for up to 18 months or longer, but make sure to always check the expiration dates, just in case.
 One garlic clove is equal to 1/2 teaspoon of minced garlic.

 What is the most important Latin spice used in many authentic Mexican dishes?
-I’ll give you another hint.
+I’ll give you a hint.
 Its distinct, earthy flavor can add instant depth to any meal.

 It’s CUMIN, specifically ground cumin.
-And because ground cumin can add complexity to vegetable dishes and various ingredients, it is imperative to use when making the best guacamole.
-This spice highlights all of the fresh ingredients found in the “Let’s Guac About It,” AKA the best guacamole recipe.
+And because ground cumin can add complexity to vegetable dishes and various ingredients, it is imperative to use it when making the best guacamole.
+This spice highlights all of the fresh ingredients found in this best guacamole recipe.